 Visitors often only spend a couple of days in Vancouver before setting off to explore the rest of Canada.

-Recently I visited Vancouver for an appointment and I only had one day to make the most of this picturesque Canadian city.
+I’ve been to Vancouver several times but recently I visited Vancouver for an appointment and I only had one day to make the most of this picturesque Canadian city.
 I discovered it is possible to make the most of Vancouver in one day- you just need to plan well.
-I’ve designed what I believe is the perfect itinerary if you have one day in Vancouver.
+I’ve designed what I believe is the perfect itinerary if you have only one day in Vancouver.

 If you have more time in Vancouver I’ve included some more things to do as well.
 Here is my itinerary for how to spend the perfect 24 hours in Vancouver.